vipickering/vincentp/_posts/2013-11-12-disarming-problem-clients.md

 **For example:**

-We have noticed that on mobile the contact form for the clients website doesn’t fit.
+We have noticed that on mobile the contact form for the clients site doesn’t fit.

 Break the problem down in to the options available and do your best to remove as much tech speak as is necessary unless the client is really comfortable with it, like so.

 We can either:

 -  Re-design the form to fit.
 This will impact the delivery by 1 day, and incur a small fee.
 -  Remove the form completely on mobile, and replace it with a clickable email link.
-This will remove the problem entirely and not influence the delivery date, but will mean you receive free form emails that don’t fit the required fields on the website.
+This will remove the problem entirely and not influence the delivery date, but will mean you receive free form emails that don’t fit the required fields on the site.

 Next consider each option and make a recommendation for the approach, be brief and justify your reasoning, Keep it logical, you have arrived at this recommendation because in your professional opinion you have weighed up the options and made a decision, which is partly what the client is paying you for:

 We would recommend re-designing the form and give the users the same experience off-line and on-line, reducing confusion for your workforce over mixed email types.
 If costs are a problem at this time, we could remove the form at launch and use one of your support days to implement it after release.

 Notice at the end of the response I also gave the client a way to have their cake and eat it.
 This is the approach I actually expect them to take, but it is also sub-consciously doing something else.
-It’s getting the client use to change, encouraging them to think it’s OK to make a change to a live website.
+It’s getting the client use to change, encouraging them to think it’s OK to make a change to a live site.
 It sends the message that change can and will happen on the new site and that’s OK.

 Not only does this now show you are in control of the project but it keeps the client feeling that they are are also in control  and that they are affecting change and contributing, they are less likely later to try and interject something to assert control because you are presenting facts and options and doing your best to extract the tech speak.